polkadot-developers/docs-sandbox/source/docs/reference/command-line-tools/subxt.md

 Rough notes [WIP]:

+Key features:
+- compile time encoding / decoding
+- compile time for very specific node endpoints (Like metadata your targeting)
+- more dynamic way of interacting with metadata

+Use cases:
+- ui's that are static
+- for a pallet or serveral palelts that that don't change
+- but for a front-end that need to be more generic, polkadotjs lib is better.
+Like for different chains.

 - What does subxt do?
     - Download the metadata of a substrate node using subxt-cli
     - Generates runtime API from the downloaded metadata